YiwenLiebesleid/dataviz-project-template-proposal/README.md

 - Hover:
   + When moving the mouse onto the trendline in the scatter plot (which should be in light yellow in the natural state), the trendline will be highlighted in red color, and its equation will be shown next to the trendline.
   + When moving the mouse onto one bar, your selected bar will be highlighted, and all bars will display the corresponding numbers.

+3. Analysis:
+This visualization shows the correlation between each lifestyle attribute and sleep efficiency, and also the average lifestyle value in each sleep efficiency group.
+From low to high, 0 means lowest efficiency, and 4 means highest efficiency.

+From the visualization here, we can observe that:
+- caffeine consumption has a small positive impact on sleep efficiency, with no obvious trend in both charts.
+- alcohol consumption has some negative impact on sleep efficiency, higher alcohol consumption may result in lower efficiency.
+- exercise times has an obvious positive impact on sleep efficiency, higher exercise times may result in higher efficiency.

 ---
 ## Final Conclusions